 - 13. That the commission model of decision-making be retained. - 14.
-That the skill set to be covered by Authority members be outlined in legislation to ensure an appropriate and diverse mix of abilities to respond to the future needs of the ACMA. - 15.
+That the skill set to be collectively covered by Authority members be outlined in legislation to ensure an appropriate and diverse mix of abilities to respond to the future needs of the ACMA. - 15.
 That all members of the Authority be appointed on a full-time basis and that the Authority consist of a Chair, a Deputy Chair and at least three other full-time members. - 16.
 That the existing arrangements are maintained where the Chair is the Accountable Authority with an ability to delegate powers, duties and functions, to the extent permitted by the PGPA Act, to a CEO. - 17.
-That provision be made in the ACMA Act for the Authority to establish sub-boards to manage subject matter not requiring the full commitment of the Authority, or to manage issues that would otherwise diminish the Authority's capacity to focus on its key decision-making or direction setting responsibilities.
-That the Chair of any such sub-boards be a member of the Authority but not be the Chair of the Authority.
+That provision be made in the ACMA Act for the Authority to establish sub-boards consisting of experts who could provide advice to the Authority or a Division of the Authority on specific areas of activity.
+The Chair of any such sub-boards be a member of the Authority but not be the Chair of the Authority.